 Reusing products in stead of buying new is the best you can do for the environment.
 For example: don’t buy a separate storage system for bottles of essential oil.
 But pimp up a pouch you still have and put the bottles in it like a train like this..

-10. Make or buy a lavender bag a a sustainable gifts
+11. Make or buy a lavender bags as sustainable gifts

 A lavender bookmark is good idea for someone who likes to read books.
 With this bookmark he or she can read books in heavenly scents.

 Magic lavender wands are very beautiful and not difficult to make, if you are a bit handy.
 For instance use ribbon you already have at home or even better is using a more natural material.
-Read how to make them here or buy them on my Etsy page.
+Read how to make them here.

 101 more tutorials